carwynteifion/Milestone-Project-1-UCFD/README.md

 - CSS3

 ## Frameworks, Libraries and Programs used
-1. Bootstrap 4.5.2 - used to style the site, and aid with responsive design.
+1. Bootstrap 4.5.2 - used to style the site and aid with responsive design.
 2. Balsamiq - used in the design process to draw the site's wireframes.
 3. Google Fonts - used to import the Noto Sans JP and Exo fonts.
 4. Font Awesome - used to add icons on each page of the site to improve UX.